Savvythelegend/PGDocs/docs/recovery.md

 different names, you must specify these names before exiting the recovery phase, as documented in ["Configure the application database"](#configure-the-application-database).

-!!!
-Warning
+:::warning
-    If bootstrapping a replica-mode cluster from snapshots, to leverage snapshots for the standby instances and not just the primary, we recommend that you:
+If bootstrapping a replica-mode cluster from snapshots, to leverage
+    snapshots for the standby instances and not just the primary, we recommend that you: